TS-Severin/session-notebook/notes.md

 but it saves you to write the origin each time

-instead you can always include origin and NAMEOFBRANCH
+instead you can always include origin and <nameofbranch>